 The church discouraged these families from lodging a complaint with the police.
 Two of the mothers had jobs in local Catholic schools and neither of these mothers wanted to jeopardize this employment.
 And some parents helped priests to serve Communion at the altar and did not want to fall out with the clergy.

-Thus, the church protected Father F from any police investigation in 1983 and 1984.
-The church merely transferred Father F to another parish (as we will explain later in this article).
+Thus, the church protected Father Farrell from any police investigation in 1983 and 1984.
+The church merely transferred him to another parish (as we will explain later in this article).

-So what was Father F doing to some of his altar boys in his first parish in 1981-1984?
-Father Wayne Peters, a priest of the Armidale diocese, wrote some answers in a church document in 1992.
-This document, which is a report of an interview with Father F, was quoted in a courtroom during an unrelated court case in Sydney in 2004.
+So what was Father Farrell doing to some of his altar boys in his first parish in 1981-1984?
+Father Wayne Peters, a senior priest representing the Armidale diocese, wrote some answers in a church document in 1992.
+This document, which is a report of an interview with Father Farrell, was quoted in a courtroom during an unrelated court case in Sydney in 2004.
 The court document was revealed by the Four Corners program on 2 July 2012.
 In the document, Father Peters alleged:

-The letter quotes Father F as saying that, in the case of Boy One and Boy Two, he made "advances" which both these boys resisted.
+The letter quotes Father Farrell as saying that, in the case of Boy One and Boy Two, he made "advances" which both these boys resisted.

 Regarding Boy Four and Boy Five, Father Peters alleged: